pantheon-systems/documentation/source/_docs/new-relic.md

 1. From your Dashboard, select the **New Relic** tab, and **Open New Relic**.
 2. From the New Relic menu bar, select **APM** > **Applications**.
-3. Wait until the color-coded health status to turn gray, then select the app's gear icon.
+3. Wait until the color-coded health status turns gray, then select the app's gear icon.
 4. Select **Delete app**, and click the confirmation button.

 ## AMP Validation Errors